sidekickDan/rpg_mysteries/templates/fixed-case-mystery-prompt-generator.md

 2. Provide the required Character Reference Table.
 3. Provide the required Location / Room Reference Table.
 4. Provide an optional simple text floor plan only if layout matters.
+5. Provide a short story-rich opening introduction that adds time-period flavor, setting atmosphere, and a spoiler-free humanizing detail about the victim.
-5. Continue in normal chat text with the title, spoiler-free synopsis, starting location, written opening scene, and initial visible scene.
+6. Continue into the starting location and initial visible scene.
-6. Offer suggested first actions.
+7. Offer suggested first actions.
-7. Ask: “What would you like to do next, detective?”
+8. Ask: “What would you like to do next, detective?”

 ## Required Reference Table Step